vincenzocoia/coperate/README.md

 coperate
 ========

 The goal of `coperate` is to facilitate the modelling of parametric copula-based models.
+Resolving a copula model involves more than one step such as fitting a maximum likelihood model.
+It more often first requires choosing appropriate parametric copula families, their orientations, and sometimes even restricting the canonical parameter spaces.

-It does this by
+`coperate` cooperates with you to do this by

 1.  providing an extensive built-in selection of parametric copula models;
 2.  creating user-defined parametric copula families (optionally);
 3.  operating on the copula parameter space to restrict, relax, and alter the space; and
 4.  computing distributional quantities from a copula model,

-in a way that is "cooperative" with the user.

-This package intentionally does not include model-fitting functionality, but is intended to be useful as a back-end.
+This package intentionally does not include model-fitting functionality, such as MLE and CNQR, but is intended to be useful as a back-end for such fitting.

 Installation
 ------------